The tiniest book I own is 642 Tiny Things to Write About. And inside that book is my favorite “tiny” prompt:

-If you’re searching for a topic for your college essay, a personal statement, or a personal narrative, this prompt is a great brainstorming exercise.
-It requires you to figure out what events and experiences have shaped who you are, and how.
+If you’re searching for a topic for your college essay, a personal statement, or a personal narrative, this prompt is a great exercise.
+It requires you to figure out what events and experiences have shaped who you are today.

 I know — it looks overwhelming.
 You can’t fit your entire life story into your personal statement, and you shouldn’t even try.
-But it should focus on one meaningful experience — one that you’d probably include in your 5-sentence story.
+But a good college essay (personal statement) should focus on one meaningful experience — one that you might include in your 5-sentence story.
 So when you try crafting your “tiny” life story, you’re bound to discover an experience that can be developed into a powerful college essay.